-To withdraw from a class, students must notify the Admissions and Records Office in writing of their intentions by either completing a "Student Class Schedule Change" form or by sending a letter.
-The official date of withdrawal will be the date on which the form or letter is received by the Admissions and Records Office.
+To withdraw from a class, students must notify their Academic Advisor either in person, over the phone, through email or by completing a Class Schedule Change form of their intentions of withdrawing from any or all courses.
+The official date of withdrawal will be the date on which the form or letter is received by the Academic Advisor.
 Students who do not officially withdraw from a course will receive a grade of "F" for that course.
+2. Instructor-Initiated Withdrawal: Instructors may withdraw students from classes at mid-term for non-attendance.
+Instructor-initiated withdrawals will result in grades of "W".